volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 not only underscores effective test naming but also delves into the significance of variable naming and ordering, both pivotal for enhancing test readability.

-#### Assertions

-Assertions hold an important position in testing best practices.
+Assertions also hold an important position in testing best practices.
 For instance, the
 article [7 Tips for Writing Better Unit Tests in Java](https://dzone.com/articles/7-tips-for-writing-better-unit-tests-in-java) strongly advises using assertions over print statements in tests.
 Another